On-Device and Cloud Agent Collaboration

 The Minions protocol explores the idea of reducing inference costs on data-intensive tasks through the collaboration between on-device (on-prem) LMs with frontier LM models.

 The paper starts off with a naive implementation known as Minion: where natural language between local and frontier models is the communication protocol.
-This however runs into problems as it is difficult for smaller models to follow multi-step instructions and they get confused by large contexts ( > 65k tokens).
+This however runs into problems as it is difficult for smaller models to follow multi-step instructions as they get confused by large contexts ( > 65k tokens).

 This gives rise to a new protocol called Minions, that involves looping over three steps: